 LIDC & The Guardian Development Debates: How Effective are Public Private Partnerships?

-On Monday 27th February the third debate of the LIDC & The Guardian Development Debate Series will take place.
+On Monday 27th February the third debate of the LIDC & The Guardian Development Debate Series took place.

-The theme of the third debate will be public private partnerships in international development and will ask 'How Effective are Public Private Parterships?'
+The theme of the third debate was public private partnerships in international development and asked 'How Effective are Public Private Partnerships?'

 LIDC has teamed up with The Guardian Development Network to host a series of panel debates on current key issues in international development.
 Four speakers, comprised of academics from the Bloomsbury Colleges, development practitioners and policy-makers, take questions from the audience and discussions are guided by a moderator.